dcampbell01/httpSer/README.md

 Unresolved Issues:
 ------------------

-* Sending 1 or 2 arguments will crash the server.
-0, 3, and more are fine
+* Sending 1 argument will crash the server.
+0, 2, 3, or more are fine
-* DELETE doesn't send the right message when deleting a file that DNE